 Pricing a video production is not straightforward like buying a commodity.
 That is why many video production companies don't publish their rates.
 This can be frustrating if you plan a video shoot and need to budget for it..

 However, we at least try to give an overview of our video production pricing to give you some idea of how we work.
-We’re also happy to prepare a quote for you when you are planning a video shoot.
+We are happy to prepare a quote for you when you are planning a video shoot.

-We don't charge by the hour.
+We don't charge a hourly rate.
 Things like travel time to and from the shoot, color correcting the video in post-production, and converting the files into a usuable format takes a lot more than an hour.

 We charge a day rate, R 5 500/day, or in some instances a half-day rate of R 3 500.
 Essentially, we establish out how many days will be spent on a project, then we apply the day rate to come up with our total cost.

-Conceptualisation: Finalising the concept with the customer to make sure we’re producing what they need to meet their goals.
-A concept planning meeting typically only takes about 30-minutes to 1-hour and can be done in-person or over the phone.
+Conceptualisation: Agreeing on the concept with the client to ensure we’re producing what they need to meet their goals.
+A concept planning meeting usually only takes berween 30-minutes to 1-hour and can be done in-person or over the phone.

 We do things like: choose the type of video that best fits the need: promotional, training, event etc discuss the subject matter and raw video that must appear in the video discuss the on-camera interviews and select the interviewees.

 Pre-production: Assembling all the things we’ll need during the shoot.
 This can take 1-2 hours.
-Preparations include: creating shot lists (based on the concept meeting) preparing interview questions (based on the concept meeting) and gear checks.
+Preparations include: creating shot lists, preparing interview questions and gear checks.

-Production: The shooting day of the video is the most obvious to people because we are on-site.
-This is a big part of the “how much will it cost?” aspect of things.
-How many video shoots will be required to capture what we need for the video?
+Production: The shooting day is the most obvious to people because we are on-site.
+This plays a big role in production costs How many video shoots will be required to capture what we need to produce the video?

-Sometimes everything is in a single location and all available on the same day.
+Sometimes everything is in a single location and can be skot in a day.